nickmoline/AwsCloudSearchPhp/README.md

  * PHPDoc blocks
  * Send documents in blocks rather than attempting all at once
  * Handle HTML error response - e.g. 403 Forbidden
+ * Improve search and rank configuration - move to an object rather array

 ## Getting Help
 If you need help or have questions, please contact [Mark Wilson](http://twitter.com/mark_wilson).